 Discusses principles of child growth and development from birth through age five.
 Emphasis on developmental milestones and cultural influences.

-LTD 8153 Child Behavior and Classroom Management
+LTD 8153 Child Behavior and Classroom Management (1-0) 1 cr.

 Provides methods of guiding children's behavior, encouraging prosocial behavior, and dealing with common problems.
 Emphasizes on principles and skills in classroom management.